fabiospampinato/TFGTTJG/docs/introduction.md

 Those technologies are:

-- **[JavaScript](https://en.wikipedia.org/wiki/JavaScript)**: it handles all the dynamism of the application
+- **[JavaScript](https://en.wikipedia.org/wiki/JavaScript)**: it handles all the dynamism of the application.
-- **[HTML](https://en.wikipedia.org/wiki/HTML)**: it handles the "structure" of your application, basically it lets you define which element of the page/app is inside which other element
+- **[HTML](https://en.wikipedia.org/wiki/HTML)**: it handles the "structure" of your application, basically it lets you define which element of the page/app is inside which other element.
 - **[CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)**: it handles the "styling" of your application, basically where elements are actually positioned, what colors they are using etc.

 ### Why JavaScript?